 2022:a year rich in Customs and VAT matters

-In the anticipation of the upcoming year 2022, please find attached the summary of the VAT and Customs measures as stipulated notably by the Finance Bill for 2022.
+Please find attached the summary of the VAT and Customs measures contained notably in the Finance Law for 2022.

 The following measures are presented and commented on in detail in this document, together with a practical analysis.